kingstondoesit/kingston-type/README.md

+# Welcome to Kingston-Type

 This repo is a prospective Monkeytype typing program competitor.

-Practice your typing skills here https://kingston-type.onrender.com/
+Practice your typing skills [here](https://kingston-type.onrender.com/).